-Quality of Service (QoS)
+Quality of Service

-When multiple virtual networks share the same links, it is necessary to ensure that each separate network experiences the QoS that it expects.
-Bandwidth usage must be controlled, so that no single network can starve the others of bandwidth.
+When multiple virtual networks share the same links, it is necessary to ensure that each separate network experiences the Quality of Service that it expects.
+Bandwidth usage must be controlled, so that no one network can starve the others of bandwidth.
 Latency and jitter must also be managed for those virtual networks that are supporting real-time applications, like Voice over IP (VoIP) and streaming video.

-Allied Telesis x900 Series switches have an extremely featurerich QoS offering that can manage the characteristics of over 1000 separate datastreams simultaneously, making them ideal for the provisioning of Virtualized Networks.
+The Allied Telesis x900-series switches have an extremely feature-rich Quality of Service offering that can manage the characteristics of over 1000 separate data streams simultaneously, thereby making them ideal for the provisioning of Virtualized Networks.